For more details, or if you have more questions, select your program of interest and browse for more information.

 Additional application materials: Broadcast and digital journalism

 Candidates should submit at least two samples of their writing.
 News or sports stories written for broadcast, online or print media are preferred, but academic writing samples are also welcome.

 Additional application materials: Multimedia, photography and design

 A portfolio is required.
-Whether you are interested in still based photography, video/cinematography or graphic design, please send the URL of your portfolio (the web address) to firstname.lastname@example.org.
-If you do not have a portfolio online, you can send a link to your work on social media.
+Whether you are interested in still based photography, video/cinematography or graphic design, please send the URL of your portfolio (the web address) to Renée Stevens at firstname.lastname@example.org.
+If you do not have a portfolio online, you can send a link to your work on social media or in any cloud based application.
 If you are new to the field and do not have any work, please send a letter explaining your situation.